-Methamphetamine is a synthetic drug comprised of amphetamine and toxic-chemical mixtures.
-As a psychostimulant, methamphetamine (or meth) produces fleeting boosts in mental and physical performance, and may cause other effects such as heightened alertness and increased physical stamina.
+Methamphetamine (meth) is a synthetic psychostimulant drug.
+Meth produces fleeting boosts in mental and physical performance, and may cause other effects such as heightened alertness and increased physical stamina.

-The short-term effects of meth can range from positive to negative, with new users experiencing everything from wakefulness and energy to irregular heartbeats and irritability.
+The short-term effects of meth use may be both positive and negative.
+New users experience effects such as wakefulness and energy as well as irritability and irregular heartbeat.
 Problems increase as meth users become physically dependent on the drug.
 Many who become addicted to meth and begin to compulsively abuse the drug experience symptoms such as paranoia and display behaviors consistent with psychotic disorders.
 People from all walks of life have used meth with varying degrees of intensity, from cases of random recreational hits to prolonged and ultimately lethal dependencies.

-Like most synthetic drugs, methamphetamine was initially created for remedial purposes.
-As noted by the Department of Health for the state of Vermont, the drug was championed by Japanese pharmacologists as a treatment for fatigue and depression at the close of World War I, according to the Vermont Department of Health.
+Like many synthetic drugs, meth was initially synthesized with therapeutic intentions.
+The drug was championed by Japanese pharmacologists as a treatment for fatigue and depression at the close of World War I, according to the Vermont Department of Health.

 How Is Meth Consumed?

-- Intravenous: when its powder form is liquefied and injected into the veins
+- Intravenous.
+Its powder form is liquefied and injected into the veins.

-- Intramuscular: when its powder form is liquefied and injected into the flesh
+- Intramascular.
+Its powder form is liquefied and injected into muscle tissue.

 All forms of meth consumption can bring powerful and dangerous effects upon users, but the quickest and most intense doses are the injections that send meth straight into the bloodstream.